Danger in the Lumo-Bay

 “It’s a trickier problem than I expected.
 It could be another couple of hours.”

 “What?!”
 Henry cried.
-He struggled against them, but Doctor Keller was substantially larger than him.
+He struggled against them, but Dr. Keller was substantially larger than him.
 Besides, it was two against one.
-Despite the small dog’s struggles, Captain Jacques and Doctor Keller forced him out of their hiding place, replaced the bookshelf, and held it in place against his attempts to get back in.
+Despite the small dog’s struggles, Captain Jacques and Dr. Keller forced him out of their hiding place, replaced the bookshelf, and held it in place against his attempts to get back in.

 The screeching, flapping sounds of the gryphon approached.

-Doctor Keller braced herself to hear the Maltese dog’s screams.
+Dr. Keller braced herself to hear the Maltese dog’s screams.
 Long seconds passed.
-To lighten the tone, Doctor Keller said, “So the statue’s the murderer?”
+To lighten the tone, Dr. Keller said, “So I guess we solved the mystery — the statue’s the murderer?”

 “Yep,” Captain Jacques agreed.